 Option Function -idl Creates an IDL for the remote interface of the implementation class being compiled -idlDirectory Target directory where the IDL will be generated -idlFactories Generate factory methods for value types.
-This is useful if your client ORB does not support the factory valuetype.
+This is useful if your client ORB does not support the factory value type. -idlNoValueTypes Suppresses generation of IDL for value types. -idlOverwrite Causes the compiler to overwrite an existing idl file of the same name -idlStrict Creates an IDL that adheres strictly to the Objects-By-Value specification. (not available with appc)

-Table 9-2 RMI-IIOP Compiler Options
+Table 9-2 (Cont.)
+RMI-IIOP Compiler Options